 I’d love to hear your ideas on how you accommodate special diets around the Holidays… What ingredients do you avoid and what dishes do you make?

-If you’re new to this site, please be sure to sign-up for my newsletter (below), so you won’t miss any new Recipes!
+If you’re new to this site, please be sure to sign-up for our newsletter (below), so you won’t miss any new Recipes!

 Whatever you serve this year, I pray you enjoy every precious moment together… because that’s what we’ll all be remembering!